harrisont/fastbuild-vscode/README.md

 ## Limitations

 * Only evaluates code if it is called at least once.
-This means, for example, that you cannot jump to the definition of a variable defined inside a user function if that user function is never called.
+This means, for example, that you cannot jump to the definition of a variable defined inside a [user function](https://www.fastbuild.org/docs/syntaxguide.html#userfunctions) if that user function is never called.
+* Variable auto-completion inside of [user functions](https://www.fastbuild.org/docs/syntaxguide.html#userfunctions) only works for the function parameters, and not other variables defined inside the function.

 ## Compatibility